magepages/mpdocs/docs/barcode/index.md

 ![](https://i.imgur.com/QGLyFjR.png)

-**Logo**: Admin can upload the logo/ image you want to display on the barcode label Barcode Label Template: choose the template displayed for barcode labels.
+- **Logo**: Admin can upload the logo/ image you want to display on the barcode label

+- **Barcode Label Template**: choose the template displayed for barcode labels.
 There are 4 types of templates:

 ***Type 1: Classic 1***